Ornithopter models EV5 and EV6

 - [183 oz]

-One can estimate the twisting of the wing based on the trailing
+One can estimate the twisting of the wing based on the trailing edge.
+In this pictures it is alright.

-EV6 at upstroke
+EV6 during upstroke

-with relatively constant twisting along the whole wing.
-Thus, the angle of incidence grows lineary towards the wing tip.
+with a relatively constant twisting along the whole wing.
+Thus, the angle

-EV6 at downstroke
+EV6 during downstroke

 There is also a constant twisting along the whole wing.